PostOwl/postowl/README.md

 ## Requirements

-- Node.js 16+ or other Javascript runtime
+- Node.js 18+ LTS or other Javascript runtime
-- MinIO or other S3-compatible storage solution

 ## Development